NiukaloTetiana/kanban-test/README.md

 - **Load Issues**:

-  - Click the **"Load issues"** button to load issues from the specified repository.
+  - Click the **"Load Issues"** button to load issues from the specified repository.

 - **View and Organize Issues**:

   - Issues will be displayed in three columns:
-    - **ToDo**: New issues.
+    - **📝 ToDo**: New issues.
-    - **In Progress**: Open issues with assignees.
+    - **🔨 In Progress**: Open issues with assignees.
-    - **Done**: Closed issues.
+    - **✅ Done**: Closed issues.

 - **Drag-and-Drop**:

-  - User can drag and drop issues from one column to another to reorganize them.
+  - Users can drag and drop issues from one column to another to reorganize them.

 - **State Persistence**:

-  - The app will store the issue positions in Local Storage.
-When user switch between repositories or reload the page, changes will be saved.
+  - The app stores the issue positions in **Local Storage**.
+When the user switches between repositories or reloads the page, the changes will be saved.

 - **Profile and Repo Links**:
   - Below the input field, there are links to the repository owner's profile and the repository itself.

+---

-## About the Project
+## 📚 About the Project

 [**Technical Task**](https://github.com/incodellc/github-kanban-test-task)

+---

-## Technologies Used
+## ⚙️ Technologies Used

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![Redux Toolkit](https://img.shields.io/badge/Redux%20Toolkit-%23764AEC.svg?style=for-the-badge&logo=redux&logoColor=white)